HiveMQ Installation on Cloud Service Providers

 Azure Kubernetes Service (AKS) is a fully managed Kubernetes service that is designed to simplify the deployment and management of containerized applications.
 AKS offers serverless Kubernetes, integrated continuous integration and continuous delivery (CI/CD), and enterprise-grade security and governance.

 The HiveMQ Platform Operator for Kubernetes is an application-specific controller that makes it easy to deploy, configure, and run high-availability HiveMQ clusters on Kubernetes.
-The HiveMQ operator is built to work with any Kubernetes (K8s) cluster that runs Kubernetes version 1.23.x or higher (on premises or in the cloud).
-With the HiveMQ Kubernetes Operator, you can automate orchestration of your entire HiveMQ cluster deployment on AKS with a minimal amount of effort.
+The HiveMQ operator is built to work with any Kubernetes (K8s) cluster that runs Kubernetes version 1.23.x or higher (on-premises or in the cloud).
+With the HiveMQ Kubernetes Operator, you can automate the orchestration of your entire HiveMQ cluster deployment on AKS with a minimal amount of effort.

 The combination of AKS and the HiveMQ Platform Operator for Kubernetes allows you to set up a fully operational HiveMQ cluster on Azure quickly and efficiently.